 We recruit by merit on the basis of fair and open competition, as outlined in the Civil Service Commission's recruitment principles.

 The Civil Service embraces diversity and promotes equality of opportunity.
 As part of our commitment to being a Disability Confident employer, if you have a disability defined by the Equality Act 2010, you're eligible to apply via the Guaranteed Interview Scheme (GIS).
 All disabled applicants who apply using the scheme and meet the essential criteria will be invited to the next stage.

-If you work within another Government department and still in your probationary period you may not be eligible to apply for vacancies within this department.
+If you work within another Government department and are still in your probationary period or under current disciplinary or performance management procedures you may not be eligible to apply for vacancies within this department.
 Please email us to check before applying.